Chicken Piccata

 Chicken Piccata is a perfectly tender, juicy, flavorful dinner.
 Delicious chicken coated in breadcrumbs and simmered in a lemon caper sauce.

 This easy Chicken Piccata recipe is the perfect easy Weeknight Dinner that’s sure to impress.
 With its rich lemon caper sauce, the dish seems a lot more fancy and difficult than it actually is.
-For more surprisingly easy chicken recipes try Beer Braised Chicken Thighs and Chicken Parmesan next.
+For more surprisingly easy Chicken Recipes try Chicken Cacciatore and Chicken Parmesan next.

 Lemon Chicken Piccata is a wonderfully juicy and flavorful dish.
+It is also an Italian classic that people love to order at their favorite Italian place.
 The chicken is coated in Italian breadcrumbs and seasoning.
-Then the piccata sauce is made with chicken stock, white wine, lemon juice, and parsley.
-It’s a tangy, refreshing sauce, and the chicken soaks up lots of delicious flavor from it.
+That breading soaks up the tangy, refreshing sauce, and the chicken stays juicy and tender.

 Chicken Piccata is a perfectly tender, juicy, flavorful dinner.
 Delicious chicken coated in breadcrumbs and simmered in a lemon caper sauce.